tutorcruncher/tc-api-docs/pages/clients/create-a-client.md

 To send a welcome email to the Client once they have been created, add `'send_emails': True` in the data like in the example.

+Check out [Creating/Updating Users](#creating-updating-users) for more information on linking to a specific user.